materialsvirtuallab/nano266/labs/lab3/README.md

 be providing complete scripts and you need to work through the manuals to figure out what to do.
 This is part and parcel of computational modeling work.

-# Q2 (40 points): Stability of the PbTiO$_3$ perovskite
+# Q2 (40 points): Stability of the PbTiO<sub>3</sub> perovskite

-PbTiO$_3$ is a perovskite oxide which is ferroelectric.
-The ferroelectric response of PbTiO$_3$ is the result of a displacive transition where a low temperature tetragonal phase is preferred over the cubic phase.
+PbTiO<sub>3</sub> is a perovskite oxide which is ferroelectric.
+The ferroelectric response of PbTiO<sub>3</sub> is the result of a displacive transition where a low temperature tetragonal phase is preferred over the cubic phase.

 1. Calculate and plot the energy of cubic PbTiO3 as a function of lattice parameter.
-Use a 4 \times 4 \times 4 $k$-point mesh with a 1, 1, 1 offset.
+Use a 4 $\times$ 4 $\times$ 4 $k$-point mesh with a 1, 1, 1
+   offset.
 Sample lattice parameters with a sufficiently fine grid to get a reliable value for the equilibrium lattice constant.
-To get an idea where to begin, note that the room-temperature experimental lattice constant is about 3.97$\AA$.
+To get an idea where to begin, note that the room-temperature experimental lattice constant is about 3.97 angstroms.
 2. Using the equilibrium lattice parameter from part (1), plot the energy as a function of displacement of the Ti atom along one of the cubic lattice directions, allowing the O atoms to fully relax for each displacement.